akruszewski/gibl/manuscript/chapter3.md

 This design allows to extend our system easily.
 In the next chapter we will extend it with peer-to-peer and smart contracts functionalities without ichanging the basic components.

-[^ch4n1]: TODO: Something about the RSA algorithm.

-[^ch4n2]: TODO: Something about the SHA algorithm.

-[^ch4n3]: In this case, this is a quoted expression but the algorithm itself is implemented in the crypto factories.
+[^ch4n1]: In this case, this is a quoted expression but the algorithm itself is implemented in the crypto factories.